Maximem Synapvs Mem0, Zep, Letta, Supermemory, Cognee & Evermind

 Frequently Asked Questions

-On the LongMemEval benchmark, Maximem Synap scored 90.2% on its open-source standardized harness, versus 57.5% for Mem0 and 71.3% for Supermemory on the same harness.
-Synap also delivers 15ms P50 retrieval latency, native integrations with 10 agent frameworks, and a 4-level scope chain (User → Customer → Client → World) for multi-tenant SaaS deployments.
-For agentic workloads that need high-accuracy, low-latency context management, Synap is the strongest option in this comparison.
+On the LongMemEval benchmark, Maximem Synap scored 92% on its open-source standardized harness, versus 57.5% for Mem0 and 71.3% for Supermemory on the same harness.
+Synap also delivers 15ms P50 retrieval latency, native integrations with 18 agent frameworks, and a nested scope chain (User → Customer → Client) for multi-tenant SaaS deployments.
+For agentic workloads that need verified accuracy (92% on LongMemEval, 93.2% on LoCoMo) and low latency, Synap is the strongest option in this comparison.

 These six projects represent the major architectural approaches in agentic context management today: Mem0 (the most widely adopted agent memory library), Zep (temporal knowledge graph via Graphiti), Letta (OS-inspired tiered memory with agent self-management), Supermemory (combined RAG + memory), Cognee (knowledge-graph-first with 14 retrieval modes), and Evermind/EverOS (self-evolving memory with multimodal ingestion).
 Comparing against all six gives a complete picture of the trade-offs in this space.